 Aronson v.
 Aronson, 930 So.2d 766, 31 Fla.
 L. Weekly D1317 (Fla.
 3d DCA May 10, 2006)

-Mr. Aronson titled his condo located on Key Biscayne (read: $500,000+ FMV real estate) in July of 1996 to his revocable trust.
+In July of 1996, Mr. Aronson titled his condo located on Key Biscayne in Miami , FL in his revocable trust.
 I’m assuming this trust mostly favored his children.
 A few months later, in December of 1996 Mr. Aronson deeded this same condo to his second wife.
 Perhaps inevitably, Mr. Aronson’s children and second wife ended up in litigation over who owns the condo: the trust or second wife?
 At trial, the court ruled in favor of second wife.
 On appeal, the 3d DCA reversed, ruling that an individual can’t deed a property in his individual capacity if he’s previously deeded it over to his revocable trust, even if he had the authority at any time to revoke his own trust.
 The following are a few excerpts from the 3d DCA’s opinion: